 Welcome to the gate of the professional world of teaching!
-Before you enter it, you must first overcome a big challenge which all the professional teachers took — The Licensure Examination for Teachers (LET).
+Before you enter it, you must first overcome a significant challenge which all the professional teachers took — The Licensure Examination for Teachers (LET).

 If you are now preparing for the reviews, there is one thing you should make sure of— and that is to have an idea of the context of the exam for you to set your perspective to begin your review.